cseanburns/personal_knowledge_mgmt/src/11-web-sources-part-1.md

 [Classic PC Games][classPCgames]

 The Archive also provides the [Wayback Machine][wayback].
-The Wayback Machine is an archive of the web from its early days.
+The Wayback Machine is an archive of the web from its early days to the present.
 It's fun, for example, to use it to see what the web looked like years ago.
 For example, this is likely UK's first web page and